This is the final brief I will be allowed to file

 development, which would have to be discounted for in any attempt to

-research the alleged "harm to children" of photos showing the reality of
+research the alleged "harm to children" of photos showing the

 abortion.
 Mediacom's customized psychological research would also need